dwainetrain/minderva/README.md

 - My current map of language to code is static, and causes lots of issues with name sorting, and localized names for languages, this should be addressed in a later version
 - The site shouldn't try to pull in data unless a user is logged in, see error on homepage.
 It's trying to pull from the database without verifying that the user is logged in first...
 - I would like to store the available languages in the database, and only refresh them once a month with cloud functions.
 Otherwise just select the ones that are available now and call it good.
+- Dashboard, if there are no cards, give the user an option to prefill their database with Hello World in the 10 most popular languages...

 Data integrity, security and Error Handling, non critical but should be looked into when you have the time: